What Does it Take to Be a Logistician?

 Coordination: Adjusting actions in relation to others’ actions.

 - Logistics Supervisor

 Is There Going to be Demand for Logisticians?

-In 2016, there was an estimated number of 148,700 jobs for Logistician in 2016 (in the United States).
+In 2016, there was an estimated number of 148,700 jobs in the United States for Logistician.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistician by 2026.
 Due to new job openings and attrition, there will be an estimated 15,600 positions for Logistician per year.